1 man killed in Cuba as Tropical Storm Imelda and Hurricane Humberto threaten Bahamas and Bermuda

 “It’s a very rare phenomenon overall in the Atlantic basin,” he said.

-Humberto had maximum sustained winds of 145 mph (230 kph).
-It was located about 340 miles (550 kilometers) south-southwest of Bermuda, moving northwest at 13 mph (20 kph).
-A tropical storm watch was in effect for Bermuda.
+Humberto had maximum sustained winds of 140 mph (220 kph).
+It was located about 295 miles (475 kilometers) southwest of Bermuda, moving north-northwest at 13 mph (20 kph).
+A hurricane watch was in effect for Bermuda.

 “This is going to be no threat to the United States,” DaSilva said.